TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Implementation of

 \tranf{} is an open-source, pure Python 3.x package designed specifically with transmission spectroscopy studies in mind and uses transit observations at different wavelengths and epochs from different telescopes simultaneously to fit transit parameters using nested sampling retrieval.
 This approach allows lightcurves to be fitted by exploiting coupled information across wavelength and epoch. \tranf{} offers a wavelength-coupled approach to LDC fitting, which we discuss in depth in Section \ref{sec:limb_darkening}.
 We also discuss how \tranf{} can detrend and normalise light curves simultaneously with fitting other parameters in Section \ref{sec:detrending}.
 Different light curves being fitted simultaneously may benefit from using different detrending functions, especially if obtained from different telescopes. \tranf{} can also deal with multi-epoch observations from systems which exhibit transit timing variations (TTVs), although, as highlighted in Section \ref{sec:ttvs}, there are some current limitations to fitting these systems.

 The forward model used to calculate transit light curves in \tranf{} is the \batman{} Python package \citep{batman}.
 We have chosen \batman{} as it is well-established within the community, and the open-source nature of it means that we can easily incorporate it into an open-source retrieval code.
-Since the choice of forward model is what limits the parameters which can be fitted, using \batman{} means that the physical parameters retrievable by \tranf{} are: orbital period, $P$; the time of inferior conjunction, $t_0$; the planet radius $R_p$, given as a fraction of the host radius, $R_\star$; the semi-major axis of the planet orbit, $a$; the orbital inclination, $i$; the orbital eccentricity, $e$; the longitude of periastron, $\omega$; and a set of limb-darkening coefficients.
+Since the choice of forward model is what limits the parameters which can be fitted, using \batman{} means that the physical parameters retrievable by \tranf{} are: orbital period, $P$; the time of inferior conjunction, $t_0$; the planet-star radius ratio, $R_p/R_\star$; the ratio of semi-major axis of the planet orbit to the radius of the star, $a/R_\star$; the orbital inclination, $i$; the orbital eccentricity, $e$; the longitude of periastron for the planet's orbit, $\omega$; and a set of limb-darkening coefficients, written as a matrix $\mathbf{U}$, where $U_{i,j}$ is the $j$th LDC for filter $i$.
 Along with these, \tranf{} can calculate detrending parameters and normalisation constants for individual light curves.

-Retrieval is conducted using nested sampling routines \citep{nested_sampling_2004, skilling2006} implemented with the {\sc dynesty} Python package \citep{dynesty}, with uncertainties on the final best-fit results calculated from the square-root of the leading diagonal of the covariance matrix.
+Retrieval is conducted using nested sampling routines \citep{nested_sampling_2004, skilling2006} implemented with the {\sc dynesty} Python package \citep{dynesty}.
+During each iteration of fitting, we use \batman{} Python package to calculate model light curve from the sampled parameters, while simultaneously detrending and normalising the raw lightcurves using the parameters sampled in the same iteration.
+The likelihood function for the fitting includes an additional error-rescaling term ($f_e$) as described in the online documentation for \textsc{EMCEE}\footnote{\url{https://emcee.readthedocs.io/en/stable/tutorials/line/}} \citep{2013PASP..125..306F}.
+This allows for cases where the flux errors might be underestimated.
+The retrieval returns the highest-likelihood parameter values as the best fit parameters.
+We define upper limit on the best fit value as the 68.27 quantile of the weighted samples beyond the best fit value, and the lower limit as 31.73 quantile of weighted samples below the best fit.